ESC101: Praxis I

 More Details

-Many teams will often wait a few days after an assignment is given to plan and allocate work.
+Many teams will wait a few days after an assignment is given to plan and allocate work.
 Upper-year students recommend planning early so everyone can do their individual portions as soon as possible.
 This gives plenty of time for group review and for the collaborative portions of the assignment.
 Waiting too long before planning will just push work off, leaving you with less time to review.
 If you find a particular teamwork strategy is not working, try something different.
 Above all, don’t forget to communicate!

-Writing is a key part of professional communication, and you’ll be expected to write formally for Praxis I. The reports can be long, so don’t review them entirely in one go.
-You’ll find that fatigue impairs your reviewing and editing ability.
+Writing is a key part of professional communication, and you’ll be expected to write formally for Praxis I. The reports can be long, so don’t review them entirely in one go; you’ll find that fatigue impairs your reviewing and editing ability.
+Also, do not forget about your citations, which must be formatted with APA/IEEE guidelines, and include images/screenshots (extracts) of the information you took from the source.
+Citations always take longer than you expect, so do them as you go.

-Having a good understanding of the course material goes a long way for quickly generating reports that are professional and well-supported using models and evidence.
+Having a good understanding of the course material goes a long way to quickly generating reports that are professional and well-supported using models and evidence.
 Additionally, engineering design builds upon itself, so if you don’t review core “simple” concepts early on, you will find it difficult to follow processes later in the course.

 As with all other courses, ask questions!
 The teaching team will answer any of your questions about assignments, concepts discussed in lecture, engineering, communication, and much more.
 You will have about 5-10 minutes before and after the lecture to ask quick questions.
-You can also always emal professors for more personal questions or attend their office hours.
+You can also always email professors for more personal questions or attend their office hours.

 • You’ll learn how to design creative solutions to design challenges!
 This skill will be useful in future design courses and in your engineering career.